 Find healthy recipes that are easy to cook and make large batches.
 By cooking this way, you can always have something tasty and healthy to heat up in your freezer.

-One of the perks of living in a retirement community is right in the name; community.
+One of the perks of living in a retirement community, like Tellico Village, is right in the name; community.
 Having a sense of community in your facility is important for every person’s mental health.
 Being able to socialize with people your age by playing games, walking, and talking is invaluable as you get older.

 That’s not to say your family shouldn’t come and visit you.
 If you choose a local option, your loved ones can come to visit you often.